Timer/jocse-paper/paper.md

 # Acknowledgments
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.

+Additional financial support was provided by the Buchtel College of Arts and Sciences at The University of Akron.

+The data, statements, and views within this paper are solely the responsibility of the authors.

 # References